-Where can you visit waterfalls, explore ice caves, and witness the Northern Lights all in the same trip?
+Where can you chase waterfalls, explore ice caves, and gaze at the Northern Lights all on the same trip?
 In ICELAND!
-These are the highlights of my self-guided winter photography adventure trip there in late February 2017, timed to coincide with a new moon phase for prime night sky viewing conditions.
+These are the highlights of my self-guided winter photography adventure trip in late February 2017, timed to coincide with a new moon phase for prime dark-sky viewing conditions.

-- 4 nights in Reykjavík, within driving distance to Kirkjufellfoss and Gullfoss.
+- 4 nights in Reykjavík, within driving distance of Kirkjufellfoss and Gullfoss.

-- 5 nights in Kirkjubæjarklaustur, within driving distance to Seljalandsfoss, Skógafoss, Jökulsárlón, and Vatnajökull National Park.
+- 5 nights in Kirkjubæjarklaustur, within driving distance of Seljalandsfoss, Skógafoss, Jökulsárlón, and Vatnajökull National Park.

 Reykjavík and Surroundings

 One could say I got a cold welcome upon landing at Keflavík International Airport as I was told that all major roads to Reykjavík were scheduled to close within two hours due to a major snowstorm!
-Luckily, I was able to drive my rental car to the city center and park it at the hotel before getting buried under a pile of snow.
+Luckily, I managed to drive my rental car to the city center and park it at my hotel before getting buried under a pile of snow.

 Due to the snowstorm, I spent my first two days in Iceland leisurely exploring the charming Reykjavík city center by foot.
 It was actually quite refreshing to hike through fresh snow to contemplate iconic landmarks such as the Sun Voyager (viking ship sculpture) and Hallgrímskirkja (national sanctuary), among others.

-Once the weather cleared up on the third day, it was time to finally explore beyond the city center.
-My first drive was to Kirkjufellfoss, a very photogenic waterfall located three hours away from Reykjavík.
+Thankfully, the weather cleared up on the third day, allowing me to explore beyond the city center.
+My first drive was to Kirkjufellfoss, a photogenic waterfall located three hours away from Reykjavík.
 It was a beautiful drive with bright blue skies.
 I knew I had arrived when I spotted numerous photographers positioning themselves all around the waterfall.
-To our delight, Mother Nature rewarded us with a glorious sunset on that day, as captured on my cover photo for this blog entry!
+To our delight, Mother Nature rewarded us with a glorious sunset on that day, as captured on the cover photo of this blog entry!

 The following day, I drove the entire Golden Circle to round up my stay in Reykjavík.
 My favorite stop on the circle was Gullfoss, a massive waterfall located two hours away from the city center.
 It was quite impressive to see and hear the endless flow of water cascading down partly frozen cliffs.
 I managed to snap a few shots from the main viewpoint before my fingers went numb from the extremely cold and windy conditions on an otherwise gorgeous day.